The paleoclassical interpretation of quantum theory: Introduction

 \subsection{The justification}

-So nor the realistic approach of dBB theory, which remains influenced by the frequentist interpretation of probability (an invention of the positivist Richard von Mises \cite{Mises}) and therefore tends to objectivize the wave function, nor the Bayesian approach, which embraces the anti-realistic rejection of unobservables and therefore rejects the preferred frame, are sufficiently classical to see the possibility of a complete classical picture.
+So nor the realistic approach of dBB theory, which remains influenced by the frequentist interpretation of probability (an invention of the positivist Richard von Mises \cite{Mises}) and therefore tends to objectify the wave function, nor the Bayesian approach, which embraces the anti-realistic rejection of unobservables and therefore rejects the preferred frame, are sufficiently classical to see the possibility of a completely classical picture.

 But it is one thing to see it, and possibly even to like it because of its simplicity, and another thing to consider it as justified.